 During the 30-day transition period, the outgoing agency head will be reassigned to another position within the agency.

 Due to the reassignment of duties, responsibilities and authority, the outgoing agency head’s compensation shall be reduced to be commensurate with the reassignment.
+Agencies must coordinate with the DAS Chief Human Resources Office (CHRO) to ensure the compensation aligns with state equal pay policies.

 The outgoing agency head shall continue to be subject to all state rules and policies applicable to unclassified executive service employees.